 In principle, the label of a product must include all the relevant hazard statements.
 However, if a substance or mixture is classified within several hazard classes or differentiations of a hazard class, all hazard statements resulting from the classification must appear on the label, unless there is evident duplication or redundancy.
 This is illustrated in an example in Section 4.1.6 of the Guidance on the application of CLP criteria.

-The correct wordings of the hazard statements as they must appear on the label are listed in all languages in Annex III to CLP.
+Annex III to CLP provides the proper wordings for hazard statements on the label in all languages.
 You can search for each statement in all EU languages in the Multilingual Chemical Terminology database (ECHA-term).

 In addition, there are special rules that concern the labelling of certain mixtures with particular properties.
 The specific hazards addressed by these rules are indicated on the label using the supplemental EUH-statements.
 These properties and rules are outlined in Annex II to the CLP Regulation.
 For example, the presence of lead in a mixture triggers labelling with EUH201 and the possibility that toxic gas might be liberated in contact with water triggers labelling with EUH029.
 Be careful to identify all relevant EUH-statements, as these are obligatory supplemental information.
 Even if a mixture is not classified as hazardous, the product may still need to be labelled in accordance with Annex II to CLP, as in the case of sensitising substances (EUH208) or a safety data sheet being available on request (EUH210).

 Product labels must bear the relevant precautionary statements giving advice on how to prevent or minimise the adverse effects to human health or the environment arising from the hazards of a substance or mixture.
-Precautionary statements must be selected taking into account the hazard statements used.
-The intended or identified use or uses of the product.
-And the basic instructions specified in the “conditions for use” columns in tables 6.1 to 6.5 of Annex IV to the CLP Regulation.
-Duplication and redundancy should be avoided.
+Choose precautionary statements by considering the employed hazard statements.
+Avoid duplications and redundancies when specifying product uses and basic instructions in tables 6.1 to 6.5 of Annex IV to the CLP Regulation.

 Information and advice on the selection of the most appropriate precautionary statements is provided in Chapter 7 of the Guidance on labelling and packaging.